dougeby/IntuneDocs/InTuneDocs/DeployUse/common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md

 2. Select the devices you want to retire, and then choose **Retire/Wipe**.

-To re-enroll a computer into Intune, reinstall the client software on the computer by using the information in the [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md) topic.
+To re-enroll a computer into Intune, reinstall the client software on the computer by using the information in the topic [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).

 If a computer cannot connect to Intune, a message is displayed in the **Dashboard** workspace.